-Homemade waffles are one of my favorite weekend breakfasts.
+Homemade waffles are one of my favorite weekend breakfast recipes.
 There is just something special about a simple morning in the kitchen making waffles with the family.
 Relaxing, sipping coffee, and singing along to our favorite tunes.

 Waffles are also a great option for an at home brunch with family and friends!
 They’re always a crowd pleaser and setting up a little waffle bar is really fun!